Smart Ideas for Detroit from the Creative Cities Summit 2.0

 Strickland’s mantra is that people are the product of little things, and environment drives behavior.
 In Detroit, the Creative Class is already here, it just needs to be given a chance.
 Surround yourself with beautiful things and you will elevate yourself and everyone around you.

 It is an inspiring message that speaks to Detroiters as individuals and as a city.
-I can't wait to read his book,
+I can’t wait to read his book, Making the Impossible Possible.
+And to go buy some fresh flowers, as he recommended. — Supergay Detroit

 Three key communities are typically seen as agents for positive development in disadvantaged urban areas: artists, immigrants and the GLBT community.
 Traditionally considered fringe communities, in the bizarro new world of the creative economy they’ve moved center stage.
 One of the breakout sessions at the Creative Cites Summit 2.0 took a look at the role of these groups in community development.

 One representative for each community spoke to an audience curious to hear how their cities, too, can have these awesome fringe communities.
 It turns out while the net effect of these groups tends to be urban renewal, each has unique characteristics and motivations.
-Artists look to disadvantaged areas for economic refuge -- inexpensive rents, big spaces for creativity.
+Artists look to disadvantaged areas for economic refuge — inexpensive rents, big spaces for creativity.
 Immigrants look to create cultural refuge as a launching pad to greater assimilation and prosperity.
 The GLBT community looks to create social refuge, places where they can freely express their identities.

 A woman from El Paso asked how her city – which is very interested in creating an area for artists and other creative types – can attract these groups, as calls to artist and GLBT groups have gone unreturned.
-It turns out you can't buy "cool."
+It turns out you can’t buy “cool.”
 Panelists agreed a top-down effort will never work.
 The only way to attract these groups is to define spaces where people can live without fear, and let the rest take care of itself.
-(For more on that topic, click
+(For more on that topic, click here). — Supergay Detroit

-Supergay Detroit is an award-winning Detroit blogger, whose coolness can't be bottled and sold, but possibly can be cloned.
-Kim North Shine is a writer and fun-maker.
-Clare Pfeiffer Ramsey is managing editor of Model D and a groupie.
-Send comments and feedback
+Jen Andrews is a local freelance writer who spends part of her days in Detroit’s ‘Mad Men’ world.
+Supergay Detroit is an award-winning Detroit blogger, whose coolness can’t be bottled and sold, but possibly can be cloned.
+Clare Pfeiffer Ramsey is managing editor of Model D. Send comments and feedback here.

 photographs by Marvin Shaouni